latest nhpb_banner 1__compressed

 Assistance from Lutheran Social Services of the Southwest.

-Much of the aid is offered under the name of a program known as Community Development.
+Much of the aid is offered under the name of a program known as Emergency Assistance Community Development.
 The organization engages struggling families, individuals, and congregations in the progression of economic, social and health needs.
 Lutheran Services of the Southwest, or LSS-SW, will also coordinate asset development activities that build and lead to long term community empowerment.

 Not only will housing issues be dealt with.
 I-HELP also provides people with additional supportive services such as clothing, case management, job training and employment services to homeless single women and parents.
 Clients that are served through the Lutheran Social Services program are encouraged to develop Life Plans and work towards stability.
 This will involve the creation of attainable goals leading to a greater level of self sufficiency.

-The regional Food Bank is part of the Partners in Caring Food Program.
+Lutheran Social Services of the Southwest is part of the Partners in Caring Food Program.
 This is available in Maricopa County.
-Across the region, non-profit community agencies, donors and volunteers collaborate to provide groceries and emergency food assistance to low-income individuals, the elderly, and families.
-Volunteers from Lutheran Social Services of the Southwest will assemble and distribute food supplied by congregations and community food pantries.
+Across the region, non-profit community agencies, donors and volunteers collaborate to provide groceries and emergency food assistance to low-income individuals, the elderly, asylum seekers and families.

 The Nutrition Services operates in Pima County.
 It is for senior citizens and the elderly.
 The program, using a Meals on Wheels, service, will deliver the homebound what they need.
 The meals, may of which are free, will be low salt and healthy and meets one-third of the recommended dietary allowances for seniors.